How To Help With Devastating Australia Fires

 According to the ongoing petition from Change.org, this catastrophe needs awareness and presence on another level: a national emergency.
 Signing this petition calls for Morrison to officially declare the Australian fires a national emergency and ignite a movement toward real change against these hazardous brushfires.
 One way to jolt yourself back to reality is by getting involved — no matter how seemingly small or inconsequential your contribution might feel.
 Petitions can enact real change.

-To have a more direct impact, you can reach out to local organizations who are accepting donations and raising funds.
-(A local Australian news organization has compiled a longer list of organizations to donate to.)
+To have a more direct impact, you can reach out to local organisations who are accepting donations and raising funds.
+(A local Australian news organization has compiled a longer list of organisations to donate to.)

 New South Wales Rural Fire Service: On behalf of three volunteer firefighters killed during this fire season, they will accept donations for their families.
 A separate GoFundMe page has also been created for the families.